Grover Cleveland personally answered the White House phone. I too personally answer my phone. "Gregg Rosenberg how can I help you?"

 Theodore Roosevelt refused to shoot a small bear cub and thus the teddy bear was named after him.
 I too refuse to shoot small bear cubs and I also had a teddy bear.

-liked milk so much that he brought his own cow to the White House.
+William Howard Taft liked milk so much that he brought his own cow to the White House.
 I too like milk.
 (I do not have any plans at this time to bring a cow to the White House.)

-Woodrow Wilson went to school in New Jersey.
-I went to school in New Jersey.
+Woodrow Wilson went to school in

 Warren G. Harding had the largest feet of any President, he wore a size 14 shoes.
 I too have size 14 shoes.